walkerdb/dsc_workshops/open_refine/readme.md

 ##Editing data

 You see those little upside-down triangles on top of each of the data columns?
-They are your portal to performing just about every possible action on the dataset.
+They are your portal to performing almost every possible action on the dataset.
 Clicking on one of them brings up a host of options, any of which if selected will be applied to that entire column of data.
 There are two primary kinds of operations you can access through these menus:

 1. Predefined common-use transformations
 2. Custom transformation commands, which you can write in one of the several scripting languages supported by OpenRefine. __Python__ is one of them.